Boston–Brookline annexation debate of 1873: The annexation issue

-The reluctance to let go of the current system led to accusations by the annexationists that the upper class was coercing the working class Irishmen into siding with them, since the Irish immigrants relied on the ruling elite to supply them with jobs.
+The reluctance to let go of the current system led to accusations by the annexationists that the upper class was coercing the working class Irishmen into siding with them, since the Irish immigrants relied on the wealthy to supply them with jobs.
 The truth, however, is that it was in the Irishmen's best interest to keep Brookline separated from Boston.
 If the status quo did not change, Brookline's Irishmen would maintain their monopoly over all the manual labor done in the town.
 Thus, they benefited from the continual separation between the two communities.

 In only one respect was the elite suburb unable to furnish its citizens with services equal to Boston's---in the quantity and quality of its water supply.
 Boston's Water System which included Lake Cochituate and Cochituate Aqueduct had been providing Boston neighborhoods with ample, high quality water since 1848.
 The pro-annexation forces contended that only through consolidation with Boston could Brookline procure a reliable supply of water.
 Anti-annexationists countered this argument by questioning the capacity of the Cochituate System to meet Brookline’s needs, claiming that its capacity was limited, and would shortly be too little to meet even Boston’s water-supply needs.

 Although there were big ideological issues behind the annexation issues, such as the anti-annexationists' claim that the metropolis went against the American ideal of republican liberties, the argument always eventually boiled down to specific local concerns.
-As with most political questions, it was a matter of private gain for many of the political figures that led either side.